skukuck/sundials/doc/cvodes/guide/source/Usage/SIM.rst

       .. warning::

          Modifying the solution in this function will result in  undefined behavior.
 This function is only intended to be used  for monitoring the integrator.
-SUNDIALS must be built with the CMake option  ``SUNDIALS_BUILD_WITH_MONITORING``, to utilize this function.
+SUNDIALS must be built with the CMake option  ``SUNDIALS_ENABLE_MONITORING``, to utilize this function.
 See :numref:`Installation` for more information.

 .. c:function:: int CVodeSetMonitorFrequency(void* cvode_mem, long int nst)